Chatbot Project Journey

 - Developer Mode in Page Editor

-AEM Sites and Assets are already available for the cloud and constitute the core features of Adobe Experience Manager.
+AEM Sites, Assets, Screens and Forms are already available for the cloud and constitute the core features of Adobe Experience Manager.

 If you are doing e-commerce, AEM Commerce is as well available.
 To get started, your Experience Manager Cloud Service needs to be provisioned with the Commerce Integration Framework (CIF) add-on.
 The CIF add-on is an additional module on top of AEM Sites.